apinsuresh/GestureTune/README.md

+# GestureTune
+A gesture-controlled music player using Python, MediaPipe, OpenCV, and Pygame.
+Activate gesture mode by pointing at an on-screen circle.
+Control music with hand gestures like thumbs-up (play) or open palm (stop).
+Prevents false triggers with a 10-second active window and visual feedback.

 🔊 Gesture-Controlled Music Player 🎵
 Control your music touch-free using hand gestures powered by MediaPipe and OpenCV.
 This project allows you to play, pause, skip, and stop audio tracks by performing simple hand gestures in front of your webcam.